Wasp and Bee Nest Treatment and Removal Prices

 Prices vary from £40.00 to £50.00, depending on how easy the nest is to access and treat.

-Low level nests are generally the easiest to deal with, and are therefore the lower price.
-Whilst more difficult nests under roof tiles/slates, in loft spaces, behind high facias, in high soffit boxes or 3 storey buildings will generally incur the higher charge.
+Ground and low level nests are generally the easiest to deal with, and usually incur the lower price.
+Whilst more difficult nests under roof tiles/slates, in loft spaces, behind high facias, in high soffit boxes will generally incur the higher charge.

-Many times a job turns out to be easier than expected once I've arrived and seen the exact nest location and dismissed any likely problems that I thought I might encounter.
-A lower price will be offered in these circumstances.
+Some times a job turns out to be easier than expected once I've arrived and seen the exact nest location and dismissed any likely problems that I thought I might encounter.
+A lower price may be offered in these circumstances.

 I will always tell you the exact price of the treatment before any work commences.

-(Nests in tall chimneys can incur extra costs depending on whether or not the nest can be accessed and treated with my usual telescopic application equipment, or if additional access equipment needs to be hired for the job)
+Nests in extra tall or 3 storey buildings, chimneys and nests with poor access can incur extra costs depending on whether or not the nest can be treated successfully with standard telescopic application equipment and/or ladders.